rekha-balan/azure-docs-test2-pr.nl-NL/articles/notification-hubs/notification-hubs-nodejs-push-notification-tutorial.md

 ### <a name="how-to-send-push-notifications-to-android-applications"></a>How to: Send push notifications to Android applications
 The **GcmService** object provides a **send** method that can be used to send push notifications to Android applications.
 The **send** method accepts the following parameters:

 * **Tags** - the tag identifier.
-If no tag is provided, the notification will be sent to all clients.
+If no tag is provided, the notification is sent to all clients.
 * **Payload** - the message's JSON or raw string payload.
 * **Callback** - the callback function.